Simoparn/fullstackopen-course-exercises/osa7/bloglist-extended/README.md

 # TODO

+## TODO, URGENT
--remember to replace any "state.push(action.payload)" with "return state.concat(action.payload)" or similar in reducers, reducer state should not be changed directly
+-Remember to replace any "state.push(action.payload)" with "return state.concat(action.payload)" or similar in reducers, reducer state should not be changed directly
+-App seems to freeze after a while

+## TODO, ROUTING
+Consider adding a component for nonexisting routes

+## TODO, ERROR HANDLING
+-Consider separate notification messages for expired and invalid authentication tokens in front-end (when getting user blogs upon rerenderings).
+-Consider simply sending error status codes upon back-end request failures to avoid the need for checking response data type in front-end.

+## TODO, BLOG FORM AND LIST
--blog list view is still not updated in front-end when removing a blog -manual sorting for blogs is still unfinished (see blogReducer.js comments) -user blogs are still not removed from the front-end Redux state store after logging out -blog input form fields need headers or permanent placeholders -Considering forbidding empty author input field (now only empty URL and likes)
+-blog input form fields need headers or permanent placeholders -manual sorting for blogs is still unfinished (see blogReducer.js comments) -Considering forbidding empty author input field (now only empty URL and likes)

+## TODO, HTTP REQUESTS
+-Consider moving setToken for HTTP requests from to an appropriate action creator, instead of using it directly in rerenders (useEffect).